queuemail/docs-and-examples/README.md

 ### CHANGELOG:

-* **2023-09-01**: <a href="https://queuemail.dev/qmadmin/login">Control panel</a> accces.
+* **2023-09-01**: <a href="https://queuemail.dev/qmadmin/login">Control panel</a> acccess.
 Apps and SMTP servers must be created via control panel.
 API calls for manage apps and SMTP servers are removed.

 * **2023-07-21**: Added example: [Hardy Client: A robust Java client to use QUEUEMAIL.DEV API](examples-hardyservice.md).